gravitational/teleport/docs/2.0/admin-guide.md

   interface.
 By default it listens on all.

 * `--labels` flag allows to assign a set of labels to a node.
-See the explanation of labeling mechanism in "Labeling Nodes" section below.
+See the explanation of labeling mechanism in the [Labeling Nodes](#labeling-nodes) section below.

 ### Configuration File

-Teleport uses YAML file format for configuration.
+Teleport uses the YAML file format for configuration.
 A sample configuration file is shown below.
-By default it is stored in `/etc/teleport.yaml`
+By default, it is stored in `/etc/teleport.yaml`

 !!! note "IMPORTANT":
     When editing YAML configuration, please pay attention to how your editor